mechmotum/mechmotum.github.io/content/pages/contact.rst

 The 3mE building is a 20 minute walk from Delft's central train station or a short bus ride.
 This map shows the building and a marker at the approximate location the lab is in the building.
-The lab is on the ground floow in the F wing with room number: `34 F-0-010`.
+The lab is on the ground floor in the F wing with room number: `34 F-0-010`.

 .. raw:: html